Iceberg Sensemaking: A Process Model for Critical Data Analysis and Visualization: Background: Understanding Schemas

+While cognitivism and positivism have yielded valuable research in visualization and HCI, these stances carry unexamined privilege as the assumed basis of the sensemaking process.
+There is nothing mysterious about the source of this privilege, given the longstanding affinity outlined above, but one consequence of building sensemaking models on these principles has been a general failure to account for context, power, and other entanglements in the construction of knowledge in visualization and HCI.

-\textbf{Interpretivism} is the philosophical stance that knowledge is created through acts of interpretation, that many different interpretations of a given subject are possible, and that we should judge the viability of different interpretations through critical examination of their assumptions, cogency, ethical implications, and explanatory value.
-Interpretivists depart from cognitivists primarily in their emphasis on the multiplicity, variability, and contingency of the schemas that shape our understanding of things and people in the world.
-In this domain, schemas may also be called frames or interpretive frameworks to emphasize that any interpretation may be \textit{reframed} -- challenging its basic assumptions when we find its form or implications false, unjust, unsound, unfit for the intended purpose, or otherwise lacking~\cite{goffman_frame_1986}.
+An \emph{interpretivist} departs from cognitivists and positivists by asserting the variability and contingency of schemas that shape our understanding of things and people in the world.
+In this domain, schemas may also be called \emph{frames} \cite{goffman_frame_1986}, sharing with Minsky \cite{minsky_TK_1974} as well as Goldstein and Papert \cite{goldstein_TK_1977} an interest in delineating which things fall inside and outside a given frame.
+Crucial to the interpretivist approach to frames is the recognition that any framework may be \emph{reframed}---challenging its basic assumptions when we find the implications false, unjust, unsound, unfit for the intended purpose, or otherwise lacking.
+The interpretivist sees empirical data as inseparable from acts of interpretation that occur throughout the process of gathering and analyzing data.
+Many skeptics of data science readily contend that `raw data is an oxymoron', concealing the interpretive work that already underlies any dataset from the moment we encounter it \cite{bowker_emerging_nodate, gitelman_raw_2013}.